Gaston III of Foix: Writing

-Fébus was also a man of letters, capable of composing poetry (cansos), religious literature (the Livre des oraisons), a scientific work (the Livre de chasse), writing in langue d'oc, Latin, and French.
+Fébus was capable of composing poetry (cansos), religious literature (the Livre des oraisons), a scientific work (the Livre de chasse), writing in langue d'oc, Latin, and French.
 Born and raised in Orthez, Fébus' mother tongue was Béarnese, but he was also able to speak other Occitan dialects such as Gascon Commingeois or Foix Languedocien.
 Froissart records that he "very willingly spoke to me not in his native Gascon but in proper and elegant French".
 Béarnese remained his everyday language.
 Fébus also mastered the langue d'oc written, codified, and unified by the troubadours.
 He wrote his cansos in this language, though only one has survived.
 This canso, which appears in a Provençal songbook (chansonnier) of 18 pieces, was presented after 1342 at the Consistoire de la gaie science of Toulouse, ancestor of the Académie des Jeux Floraux.
 Likely written by a Fébus in his mid-20s, takes on the classic theme of a burning lover's lament for an unapproachable lady.
-According to tradition, Fébus was the author of the song Se Canta, a Pyrenean hymn and which could therefore be another canso that has survived.

-The canso written by Fébus that won the Consistoire de la gaie science.

 In addition to his Livre de chasse, he wrote a Livre des oraisons, a collection of 37 prayers, the first three of which are in Latin, and the others in French.
 Fébus addresses God directly, frightened by his life of sin but showing absolute confidence in divine mercy.
 The most widespread hypothesis is that the Livre des oraisons follows the Drama of Orthez.
-Claudine Pailhès in her work Gaston Fébus – Le Prince et le Diable believes rather that this collection would be the fruit of a crisis due to a "sin of the flesh", in the words of Fébus.
+Claudine Pailhès in her work Gaston Fébus – Le Prince et le Diable believes this collection would be the fruit of a crisis due to a "sin of the flesh", in the words of Fébus.
 In addition to his talents as an author, Fébus built up a rich library in Orthez.
 He collected books with translations into langue d'oc of the Elucidari of Bartholomaeus Anglicus and the Surgery of al-Zahrawi, but also adaptations of many books including Valerius Maximus, the Speculum Maius by Vincent of Beauvais, and the Book of the Marvels of the World by Marco Polo.

-Music

-Fébus was fond of music (Note: Fébus' interest in music was not purely conventional, as at the court of Navarre.
-The testimonies for his love for music are numerous.) and his court was one of the crucibles of musical research in the 14th century.
-The musicians Fébus maintained and welcomed wrote a number of pieces in his honor, participating in the propagation of his glory.
-Langue d'oc troubadours, minstrels and cantor-composers were welcomed as in all the southern courts of the period.
-The troubadours Peyre de Rius, Arnaud d'Antiis, and Andreu Gasco, the minstrels Johan Parenti, Johan de Sent Diger, and Fehez de Balba were some of the artists who performed at Fébus' court.